 Today is Mindy’s twenty-eighth birthday, and I have gotten her an amazing gift.
 Not just the dog, but an actual gift: an electric guitar autographed by her favorite artist, Paul Simon.
 It has been specially framed and it is waiting for her when she arrives home from work at around 1800 hours.
 Bailey and I are sitting downstairs, her in the same spot on the floor and me on the couch.
 Before Mindy arrived home, Bailey had begun to shiver and I couldn’t figure out why.
 Then I realized that she must not be accustomed to air conditioning, after living in that sewer of a bedroom for so long without any.
 So I turned the AC down and wrapped her in a quilt.
 She immediately licked my hand and the shivering ceased.
 This is one grateful dog.
 Mindy walks in.
 The guitar is wrapped and sitting on the floor beside the couch.
 But it is not the first thing she sees when she comes in the door.
 Bailey is.

 ”She’s so cute!”

 Bailey looks up and starts wagging her tail again.
 But she does not stand.
 She can’t.
 She is just too weak.
-I think my wife may be crying, but she turns her head away briefly.
+I think Mindy may be crying, but she turns her head away briefly.